helmedeiros/hoster/README.md

 # Apply an environment to /etc/hosts
 hoster apply --dev

+# Remove this project's entries from the system hosts file
+hoster clean --dev
 ```

 Run `hoster --help` for the full command list and `hoster --version` to check the installed version.